bennygdev/bennygdev/README.md

 I am probably learning C#, SQL, PHP or C++ next year.

 # The future of projects
 I am currently working on making a website for myself using the skills learnt this year.
-Hopefully i can implement some back end changes to the website as well.
-I have no plans at the moment, but i would like to make a website that lists my portfolio and others later this year, the website uploaded here would be a plain template of it though.
+I will upload the plain template for the website later this month.

 # My stats (soon to be implemented)